You can read this article in a selection of languages other than English.

 The key is to not push your child.
 Relax and let him learn at his own pace – he’ll get the hang of it when he’s ready.
 Encourage him with gentle reminders and stories.
 What your child wants most is to please you, and praising him will tell him what a good job he’s doing.

-Even if your child uses the toilet or potty during the day, it’s not time to throw away the nappies just yet – often, children are between three and four years of age before they’re dry at night.
-Some children still wet the bed at six or seven, or even older.
+Even if your child uses the toilet or potty during the day, it’s not time to throw away the nappies just yet.
+Often, children are 3-4 years old before they’re dry at night.
+Some children still wet the bed at six or seven years, or even older.

 Make it clear to your child that you’ll help her in the middle of the night if she wakes up needing to use the potty.
 Assure her that there’s nothing wrong if she has an accident at night.